5 Types of Elisa Tests | Their Differences and Principle Explained

 Competitive Elisa

-Here one more substance (preferably biotinylated substance) is added to compete with Ab, Ag to bind to the already added Ag, Ab during the reaction.
+Here, one more substance (preferably a biotinylated substance) is added to compete with Ab, Ag to bind to the already added Ag, Ab during the reaction.
 The intention of adding this competitor substance is to prevent unnecessary binding of Ab or Ag and see that the binding is only due to greater affinity between Ag or Ab but not the mere addition of them.

 It finds its application on a daily basis in clinical diagnosis, biological, food, and medical research.